Performance management: How to do it successfully

 Now, even this model is outdated.
 The working world is becoming more complex, the role of managers is more comprehensive, and the needs of new generations of professionals have significantly changed (Mercer, 2017).

 Hence, we generally need to develop more purposeful systems for performance appraisals and Performance Management that can cope with the unsteady, complex and complicated conditions of the current working world.
 What can this look like?
-Find out now!
+Read on to find out!

 Agile Performance Management

-The idea of agile Performance Management is to improve both the quantity and the quality in an organisation thanks to goal-oriented performance and results control (Wolf, 2021).
+The idea of agile performance management is to improve both the quantity and quality of an organisation with the help of target-oriented management of performance and results (Wolf, 2021).
 The focus is therefore on improving both quantitative metrics such as profits and qualitative aspects such as employee satisfaction.

-The following aspects illustrate how agile Performance Management differs from classic models to meet the requirements of today's working world.
+The following aspects illustrate how agile performance management differs from traditional models in order to meet the requirements of today's working world:

 Team responsibility instead of managerial control